 In 2013, Duchess Kate visited Child Bereavement UK with Prince William.
-During the visit, she wore a cream-white coat by London-based fashion designer Goat.
+During the visit, she wore a nude-coloured coat by London-based fashion designer Goat.
 Specifically, Kate wore the brand’s Redgrave Coat.

 Kate paired the coat with a contrasting black outfit (you can read more about the event and Kate’s look here).